 The iCMP uses a triad care team model, matching high-risk patients with a care coordinator lead.
 Depending on a patient’s specific need, the care coordinator may be a registered nurse, a social worker, or a community health worker.
 The care coordinator lead works closely with the patient and their family to develop a customized plan to address their specific healthcare needs.
 The lead also becomes the central, consistent point of contact for the patient, helping to coordinate tests, transportation, social services, appointments with specialists, and anything else a patient needs.

-Partners expanded its iCMP to care for those patients with multiple conditions spanning medical issues, social and economic challenges, and behavioral health concerns.
+Mass General Brigham expanded its iCMP to care for those patients with multiple conditions spanning medical issues, social and economic challenges, and behavioral health concerns.
 The new program, iCMP PLUS, focuses on a small population of ultra-high-risk patients with the most complex, critical needs.
 Three medical drivers define patients in iCMP PLUS:

 A patient enrolled in iCMP PLUS could have quadriplegia or multiple, severe chronic illnesses, such as congestive heart failure or end-stage renal disease.
 Social factors may include homelessness, domestic violence, or being homebound.
 Behavioral health issues like depression and substance use disorders are also a prevalent health driver in this patient population. iCMP PLUS members do not necessarily have to be dealing with all three drivers simultaneously, though some are—some patients are simply so medically complex that this program best accommodates their needs.